msirringhaus/msirringhaus.github.io/_posts/2020-2-5-Where-everything-went-wrong.md

 ---
 layout: post
 title: Where everything went wrong...
+categories: [Rust, Error, Minidump]
 ---

 **Today you are frustrated.**

 This is so annoying.
 You've written a Rust crate and now that you want to test it for the very first time, _it doesn't work!_

 Come on, Rust!
 How dare you?
-You promised that once one gets past the compiler, it. _Just. **Works!**_ And now this!
+You promised that once one gets past the compiler, it.
+_Just.
+**Works!**_
+And now this!

 Ok, ok.
 You calm yourself down.
 Lets start from the beginning.
 You want to create so called [minidumps](https://docs.sentry.io/platforms/native/guides/minidumps/).
 This is a file that contains information about a crashed program (like stacks of all threads, CPU registers, system info, etc.).
 The minidump consists of various sections, such as the minidump header (including time of day, versions and basically a table of contents), a thread section (including all threads of the process and their stacks), memory mappings and libraries, etc. [Just to give some context, as all of this is actually not really important.]